TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 Include individual extensions like site packages
 ================================================

-A project will often contain custom extensions, and at the least a `sitepackage <https://docs.typo3.org/m/typo3/tutorial-sitepackage/main/en-us/>`__ that provides the TYPO3-related project templates and configuration.
+A project will often contain custom extensions, and at the least a :ref:`sitepackage <t3sitepackage:start>` that provides the TYPO3-related project templates and configuration.

 Previously, this was stored in a directory like :file:`typo3conf/ext/my_sitepackage`.